Can you point to any particular book and say it made a significant impact on your preaching?

 I read a lot, but in this list of best books about preaching I’ll be pointing to the small handful of books I can honestly say have made a tangible difference to how I preach.

-If you read books about preaching, read blogs on preaching or take an online preaching course and develop yourself as a preacher, it’s a win-win.
+If you read books and blogs about preaching or take online preaching courses online to develop yourself as a preacher, it’s a win-win:

 You win by learning the techniques great preachers use for sermon prep and delivery and your church wins by having better preaching.